CascadeFoundation/dof_static_collectible/README.md

 # Cascade DOF-1 (Static Collectible)

-Cascade DOF-1 implements a framework for minting static collectible objects.
+Cascade DOF-1 implements a framework for minting a collection of static collectibles.
+To do this, DOF-1 uses `DosCollection` and `DosStaticCollectible`.

 - [DosCollection](https://github.com/cascadefoundation/dos_collection)
 - [DosStaticCollectible](https://github.com/cascadefoundation/dos_static_collectible)